VaradBelwalkar/belwalkarvarad.tech/content/posts/the-art-of-engineering-wsl2.md

 The reason why you can run powershell.exe from WSL 2 is because WSL 2 supports running Windows executables directly from the Linux command line.
 This is a feature of the WSL 2 architecture, which allows the Linux kernel to communicate with the Windows host through a special interface called 9P.
 9P is a network protocol that enables file system and network operations to be performed across the virtual machine boundary.

-When you run a Windows executable from WSL 2, such as powershell.exe, the following steps happen:
+When you run a Windows executable from WSL 2, such as `powershell.exe`, the following steps happen:

 - WSL 2 checks if the executable has the .exe extension and is on the PATH environment variable.
 If not, it returns an error message.
 - WSL 2 invokes the /init binary, which is the provisional binfmt_misc “interpreter” for the Windows executables. binfmt_misc is a Linux facility that allows launching binaries with arbitrary formats